the-turing-way/the-turing-way/book/website/reproducible-research/licensing.md

 <!-- UK copyright info https://www.gov.uk/topic/intellectual-property/copyright -->

 By default, if you make a work publicly available, you retain the copyright to that work and all rights that this gives you over it.
-Anyone wishing to re-use that work must seek to licence the right to do so from you, or open themselves to the possibility of a lawsuit for infringing on your copyright.
+Anyone wishing to re-use that work must seek to license the right to do so from you, or open themselves to the possibility of a lawsuit for infringing on your copyright.
-Irrespective of how you choose to licence your work, however, there are some generally accepted exceptions to the protections of copyright that permit the re-use of works (or parts of works) without the consent of the copyright holder, under certain circumstances.
+Irrespective of how you choose to license your work, however, there are some generally accepted exceptions to the protections of copyright that permit the re-use of works (or parts of works) without the consent of the copyright holder, under certain circumstances.
 These are known as 'fair use' or 'fair dealing' exceptions.
 Under the 'fair use' standard originating in the USA, the following criteria are considered on a case-by-case basis to decide if a use constitutes an infringement of copyright: